 He went a little farther and fell on His face, and prayed, saying, ‘O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will.’ – Mat.
 26:39 nkjv

-In order for God’s perfect will to manifest in our lives, our will has to be surrendered and submitted to His will.
-This battle between the flesh and the spirit is hardest because of its intensity.
-There is a going back and forth until the moment when the conflict is finally conquered.
-From that point on, the potential struggle with the flesh is easier to handle.
+For God’s perfect will to manifest in our lives, we must surrender and submit our own will to His.
+This battle between the flesh and the spirit is often the most challenging because of its intensity.
+There’s a constant tug-of-war until we reach the pivotal moment when the conflict is ultimately overcome.
+Once we reach this victory, subsequent struggles with the flesh become easier to handle.

-We get to our place of victory the same way.
-We want or don’t want to do this or that, but nevertheless, we will do His will.
-This nevertheless–always-brings the more.
-Grace, peace, love and His perfect plan are working in us as we yield more of ourselves to the Lord.
-Nevertheless doesn’t mean less of the best, but less of us for more of Him, from glory to glory!
+We attain our victories in the same manner.
+We may want or don’t want to do this or that, but nevertheless, we chose to follow His will.
+This nevertheless attitude of our heart leads to greater blessings.
+As we yield more to the Lord, His grace, peace, love, and perfect plan increasingly operate in our lives.
+Nevertheless doesn’t imply settling for less of the best, but less of us for more of Him, from glory to glory!